This is the continuation of one of James Russell's articles that contains useful information.

 Answer:

 Nothing was the word not long ago, but now things have changed.
 You don't need a Dyno tune anymore!
 In fact, once you get a Dyno tune you can't change your pipes or you ruin the Dyno tune.
 It means you have to pay for another Dyno tune.
 If you later put in bigger piston, valves, cams, crankshaft you got to Dyno tune again.
 No more!
 With the Cobra Fi-2000 PowrPro tuner you just plug the thing in and ride away.
 This thing Dyno-tunes your bike all of the time no matter what you do to it.
 That's right, add new pipes, put in cams, pistons, etc., and this beast goes to work automatically Dyno-tuning your engine every moment.
+Russell's Quote: " I bought one for my Harley and it worked like a charm.
+I change my exhaust and intake flows and it adjusts perfectly."

+The engine is constantly being tuned for maximum performance and the power is just unreal.
+The cost is about $500.
+And you can take it with you for it is not "married" to the bike.
+As long as you buy a similar model bike it will just be another plug-n-play.
+It only takes about 30 minutes to install.
 Tip: I routed my front O2 sensor wire from the Cobra tuner along the underside of the gas tank instead of along the bottom frame rail.
 Why?
 Because running the wire low can cause problems.
 If the wire shifts position due to a broken wire tie the wire will sag and going over a road bump (think speed bump) the wire can be crushed or cut.
 Same with motorcycle lifts, they can also crush and cut the wires.
 You could also hit an object in the road that can rumble under the frame and chew up the wires.
 You don't want these wires to be cut especially when far from home as the engine will not run or run too lean and burn a hole in a piston.

 Cobra has a winning product here!
 To be free of Dyno tuning is a huge money saver.
 I like the way we can change things on the bike and the Cobra fuel manager makes all the adjustments instantly.
 Amazing.
 I think you will like the idea of not having to pay dealers and shops to tune your bike on their Dynometer and pay, pay, pay their price again, again and again.
 And how about the numerous riders who pay for Dyno tuning only to get a poor job done or a fraudulent job performed?
 With Cobra, you get the power and it's done right the first time.